 - Draft Strategic Environmental Assessment report

 - Draft Habitats Regulations Assessment Screening

-We have not excluded any information from the Drought Plan or the Drought Plan Appendix on grounds of national security.
-However, three maps have been excluded from both the HRA Screening Report and the SEA appendix on security grounds.
+We did not any information from the Drought Plan or the Drought Plan Appendix on the grounds of national security.
+However, three maps were excluded from both the HRA Screening Report and the SEA appendix on security grounds.

-Thank you for your interest in our drought plan.
+Thank you for your interest in our Drought Plan.
 All of your feedback is important to us and will enable us to develop a better drought plan that meets the needs of our customers, the communities within which we work, and the environment.
-We have provided a feedback questionnaire should you wish to use this to complete your response:

 Stay up to date with the latest Bristol Water updates

 Bristol Water’s pop-up Water Bar won the Big Bang Award for Innovation at the Utility Week Stars Awards on Friday 23 June, which is its third … Continue reading Water Bar picks up third award

 We know it is tempting when the weather is hot to take a dip in Cheddar Reservoir – or in our other reservoirs – but every year … Continue reading Don’t take the risk! – Swimming in reservoirs is dangerous

 Only 4% of the 150 litres of water we use each day is for drinking.
 The water industry is interesting as it is one of … Continue reading Saving Water